NiteshBharadwaj/ml-quant/Readme.md

 	ii) To match SLV model (we don't know computation graph but neural net will find it eventually, hopefully) The first loss is our prior.
 This can be from the current state-of-the art known to us.
 The second loss tries to move our model towards the unknown model.
 First, we train with loss 1 to learn the prior compute graph.
 Then, with a lower learning rate loss 2 is used online.

-Input to the neural net is a coarse 2D grid of vol along delta and time (liquid instruments), while output is a much finer grid (calibrated vol).
+Input to the neural net is a coarse 2D grid of vol along strike and time (liquid instruments), while output is a much finer grid (calibrated vol).

 In the following experiments, known model is Black Cubic while unknown model is Dupire LV/Heston SLV.
 But the code can be used for any prior/posterior.